N4171k/ACC45DAYSOFCODE-2023/README.md

 ## Daily Progress

   **Day 1**
-  - An Interactive Introduction in C
+  - An Interactive Introduction in C.
   **Day 2**
-  - Bricks Calculator in C
+  - Bricks Calculator in C.
   **Day 3**
-  - Guess the number! in C
+  - Guess the number! in C.

 ## Directory Structure